Battle of the Sexes (tennis): 2025: Aryna Sabalenka vs. Nick Kyrgios

+The match ended with Kyrgios winning in straight sets, 6–3 6–3.
+The match was criticised due to broadcast technical issues and a "flat atmosphere".

 Unrealized proposals

 In 2013, Andy Murray responded to a Twitter user who asked whether he would consider challenging Serena Williams, saying, "I'd be up for it.
 Why not?"
 Williams also reacted positively to the suggestion, remarking, "That would be fun.
 I doubt I'd win a point, but that would be fun."

 In August 2015, John McEnroe was interviewed on Jimmy Kimmel Live!.
 At that time, McEnroe was 56 years old but still active on the seniors tennis circuit; Serena Williams was 34 years old and in the chase for a calendar-year Grand Slam.
 McEnroe mentioned to Kimmel that, about 15 years prior, Donald Trump had suggested that he would like to put together a battle-of-the-sexes match between McEnroe and Williams.
 McEnroe said he would face Williams but that Trump was not offering a big-enough payout.
 McEnroe said that he believed he could defeat Williams in a tennis match.